 To turn on BitLocker encryption in system drives, it requires a Trusted Platform Module (TPM) chip on your PC's motherboard.

-iBoysoft BitLocker data recovery software is able to recover lost data if the BitLocker encrypted drive was formatted in Windows XP or with a third-party formatting tool.
+A formatted drive has become empty as all contents on it are wiped out.
+Don't be fret.
+This BitLocker data recovery tool is able to restore files from the BitLocker encrypted drive as long as it was formatted in Windows XP or by a third-party formatting tool.

-Note: If the BitLocker encrypted drive is formatted in Disk Management or Windows File Explorer on Windows 10/8/7/Vista, the metadata of the drive has been erased too.
-It is beyond the ability of any BitLocker data recovery software or services.
+If the BitLocker encrypted drive is formatted in Disk Management or Windows File Explorer on Windows 11/10/8/7/Vista, the BitLocker metadata of the drive is erased too.
+This situation is beyond the ability of any BitLocker data recovery software or services.

-iBoysoft BitLocker Recovery is able to recover lost data from inaccessible, unreadable, failed, or corrupted BitLocker encrypted drives with ease.
+This professional BitLocker data recovery program is available for recovering data from inaccessible, failed, RAW, or corrupted BitLocker encrypted drives with ease.

-Enhanced with advanced algorithm in searching for deleted or lost BitLocker encrypted partitions, iBoysoft BitLocker Recovery can scan the whole disk for the missing BitLocker encrypted partitions.
-Once it has been found, the data recovery process will be as easy as abc.
+Enhanced with advanced algorithms in searching for deleted or lost partitions from BitLocker encrypted drives, iBoysoft BitLocker Recovery can scan the whole disk to search for the deleted or lost partitions.
+Once the partitions have been found, this program will recover them as easily as ABC.

 Download and install iBoysoft BitLocker Recovery.

-Choose the drive with BitLocker encrypted partition and click Next to enter the password or 48-digit recovery key.
+Select the BitLocker encrypted drive and click Next to enter the password or 48-digit recovery key to unlock it.